Pat-Vdv/Aude/doc/code.md

 this interface and `katex.min.css`, the CSS file for KaTeX.

 # Code Organization
+<small>For more informations on the Typescript modules, you can read the TSDoc comments in the code itself or build an HTML documentation page by running `make build-typedoc` (you need to have tyepdoc installed).s</small>

 ## Entry Point: `index.html`

-The entry point if the code of Aude is `index.html`.
+Like any website, the entry point of the code of Aude is `index.html`.<br>
+Here are loaded all the scripts that make Aude run.

 ## js/lib/source-map.min.js

 This is used by Audescript to map generated Javascript code to source written in Audescript.
-This eases debbugging Audescript code.
+This eases debugging Audescript code.

 ## js/lib/libD/1.1/core.js